Why Psychiatry

 medical school education is not needed nor even helpful for doing

-counselling or so-called psychotherapy, because the perception of
+counselling or so-called psychotherapy, because the perception

 mental illness as a biological entity is mistaken, because psychia-